harmhazard/walletudo/WalletAPI.md

 ### wallet.setDaemon

-Connects the wallet to Monero Daemon (monerod) on provided address.
+Connect the wallet to Monero Daemon (monerod) available on provided address.

 #### Parameters